nest/nestml/doc/syntax.md

 ### Control structures

-To control the flow of executioon, NESTML supports loops and conditionals.
+To control the flow of execution, NestML supports loops and conditionals.

 #### Loops